All Episodes

 I'm Roger Hedgecock.

-Your calls at 1800-282-2882.
+Your calls at 1-800-282-2882.

 What do you think about their numbers?

-Well, I I have not seen their poll, but I will tell you this what is more important than any type of poll and the preamble uh explaining the situation, then asking for reaction is what the House is prepared to do, and House Republicans are standing in the gap for the American people.
+Well, I have not seen their poll, but I will tell you this: what is more important than any type of poll and the preamble explaining the situation, then asking for a reaction, is what the House is prepared to do.

-The fact that we are going to have hearings, the fact that if memory serves Roger, July 5th in your hometown of San Diego, we will be holding hearings.
+The fact that we are going to have hearings, the fact that if Memory Serves Roger, July 5th in your hometown of San Diego, we will be holding hearings.

 And again, my book, Whatever It Takes, is the essential primer that sets this up.

-As you know, Roger, I have one chapter that uh that uh goes with this dynamic guest worker equals amnesty equals surrender.
+As you know, Roger, I have one chapter that goes with this dynamic.

-Millions, millions of people coming to the United States, uh over one hundred million, perhaps as many as uh two hundred million in the next twenty years coming to the United States, uh a raid on social security, the likes of which we've never seen, and a failure to have equal treatment under the law.
+Millions, millions of people coming to the United States, over 100 million, perhaps as many as 200 million in the next 20 years coming to the United States.

-Roger, you and I know if we committed social security fraud, there'd probably be jail time and there would be uh a fine of a quarter million dollars.
+Roger, you and I know if we committed social security fraud, there'd probably be jail time and there would be a fine of a quarter million dollars.

 What we are going to excuse if we enact some sort of guest worker amnesty plan is forgiveness for those who have committed ID theft and social security fraud.